benjamine5/proyecto-web/README.md

 ## React Compiler

-The React Compiler is enabled on this template.
-See [this documentation](https://react.dev/learn/react-compiler) for more information.
+The React Compiler is currently not compatible with SWC.
+See [this issue](https://github.com/vitejs/vite-plugin-react/issues/428) for tracking the progress.

-Note: This will impact Vite dev & build performances.

 ## Expanding the ESLint configuration